SkinnyBot/Skinny/README.md

 [Follow this guide to contribute](https://github.com/SkinnyBot/Skinny/blob/master/.github/CONTRIBUTING.md)

 # Special Thanks
-* Thanks to the CakePHP team and their awesome [CakePHP Core](https://github.com/cakephp/core) features.
+* Thanks to the CakePHP team and their awesome [CakePHP Core](https://github.com/cakephp/core) classes used to create the plugin system.